ibmresilient/resilient-community-apps/fn_cve_search/README.md

 ##Function Post-Process Script
    It can be parsed within the post-process script as `results.get("content")`.
 Based on the api_call type the data can be represented as user needs.

-    By default browse and db api call type data is displayed on incident Notes, and other type data displayed on the CVE Table
+   By default `Example: CVE Browse` function data is displayed on incident Notes,
+    and `Example: CVE Search` function data displayed on the `CVE searched Data` Table.